farminf/pannellum-react/README.md

 > **Note:** `Tours` component currently is not supported but is WIP.
 > **Note:** For having video tours, there is the custum hotspot which can implement the video scene changing using `handleClick`.
 In fact in can be the tour for videos and photos.
+> **Note:** You can also create your tour with custom hotspot, by changing the image dynamically.

 ## Simple Example